 If you already use Instagram, you’ll know how satisfying it is to watch your followers and engagement grow.
 In this post, we got you set up with an Instagram Business account and explained how to use Instagram for your business—even if you’re a B2B brand.

-Now you’re up and running, you can start optimizing your Instagram business profile so it generates new leads for your business.
-Seeing your numbers change is a brilliant motivator—plus, increased engagement means more exposure for your brand!
+Now that you’re up and running, you can start optimizing your Instagram business profile so it generates new leads.
+Seeing your numbers change is a brilliant motivator—plus, increased engagement means more exposure for your brand.
 Great news, no matter what size your company is.

 What is Instagram Insights?

-Insights is Instagram’s native statistics-tracking feature.
+Insights is Instagram’s native statistics-tracking feature—and it’s only available via the Instagram mobile app.
 You can use it to learn more about your visitors, what kind of content they engage with most, and analyze how and why some of your posts perform better than others.
 The really cool bit?
-You can use this info to adjust your strategy to give your audience more of what they want and broaden your reach on Instagram.
+You can use this info to adjust your strategy to give your audience more of what they want, and broaden your reach on Instagram.

-Note: To see the statistics and insights, you need to activate an Instagram business account.
+Note: To see the statistics and insights, you need to create an Instagram business account.
 It’s free.

-Think analyzing your numbers sounds like a lot of work?
-It’s not!
-Instagram Insights are some of the easiest statistics to understand because all of the numbers include a short explanation of exactly what they mean.
+Instagram Insights are some of the easiest statistics to understand, because all of the numbers include a short explanation of exactly what they mean.
 So even if you’ve never looked into your performance stats before, you’ll be able to improve your results right away.

-You can read the more detailed definition for every metric that Instagram offers on their help page.
+You can read the more detailed definition for every metric on Instagram’s help page.

 What metrics are available on Instagram Insights?